-However these patients should be under the care of a physician.
-The effect of the sodium in the patient's diet should be monitored and adjusted according to its effect.
+However, these patients should be under the care of a physician.
+The effect of the sodium in the patient's diet should be monitored and adjusted by the physician according to its effect.

 The Swiss are also concerned that there may be a difference in salt sensitivity in people.
 A different approach may be needed based on salt sensitivity.
 The salt sensitive people may be the ones that would benefit the most from less salt.